F3dai/Kingston-University-CTF/README.md

 This repo contains all challenges, flags and infrastructure configuration.

-## Template

-Find a template challenge in /template

-Each challenge must have the same directory layout and configuration files to work with kCTF.

 ## Setup

 Setup dockerd with TLS for CTFd to have access to containers - https://docs.docker.com/engine/security/protect-access/